Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 Now I know I have been doing a lot of setup here with this code but that is because I know what I want it to do.
 If you where to start from scratch this would probably be a little more haphazard.
 With this out of the way though I will be stepping into more fluid territory.
-The first step in this is simple enough though, lets write something to create a window.
+The first step in this is simple enough though, let's write something to create a window.

 ```C++
 void createWindow(const std::string &windowtitle, int x, int y, int width, int height, bool resizable);